How can you tell if topsoil is good?

 N – Nitrogen is synonymous with plant nutrition.
 It is directly responsible for producing leaf growth and green leaves.
 A deficiency cause yellow leaves and stunted growth.
 Too much nitrogen causes overabundant foliage with delayed flowering; the plant becomes subject to disease and its fruit is of poor quality.

 Plants are very forgiving and will recover quickly from deficiencies if caught early.
 The best way to ensure a healthy plant is to test before planting and/or test regularly.
-Organic amendments regularly will help to ensure a natural balance in the soils.
+Organic amendments regularly will help to ensure a natural balance in your black earth soil.